-The national average home price is projected to rise by 21.2% on an annual basis to $687,500 in 2021, again, a little higher than in CREA’s previous forecast.
-This historically large increase reflects the unprecedented imbalance of housing supply and demand, with the number of months of inventory nationally remaining close to 2 throughout 2021.
-The long-term average for that measure is more than 5 months.
+The national average home price is now forecast to rise by 14.3% on an annual basis to $786,000 in 2022.
+Not surprisingly, this is higher than the previous forecast, as prices have continued to set new records, reflecting the unprecedented imbalance of housing supply and demand.
+The number of months of inventory nationally was a record-low 1.6 in December 2021, and January and February 2022.
+The long-term average for that measure is a little over 5 months.
+It is quite possible the risk to this price forecast is still to the upside.